dotnet/docs/docs/core/diagnostics/distributed-tracing-instrumentation-walkthroughs.md

-OpenTelemetry allows each Activity to report a [Status](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#set-status) that represents the pass/fail result of the work. .NET have a strongly typed API for this purpose:
+OpenTelemetry allows each Activity to report a [Status](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#set-status) that represents the pass/fail result of the work. .NET has a strongly-typed API for this purpose:

 Values for the ActivityStatusCode respectively to the enums `Unset`, `Ok`, and `Error`.